promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

 OWASP defines two types of prompt injection vulnerabilities:

 - **Direct Prompt Injection**: A user's prompt directly changes the LLM's behavior in an unintended way.
-- **Indirect Prompt Injection**: An LLM accepts input from an external source (like websites or files) that subsequently alter the LLM's behavior in unintended ways.
+- **Indirect Prompt Injection**: An LLM accepts input from an external source (like websites or files) that subsequently alters the LLM's behavior in unintended ways.

 Promptfoo can help detect and prevent prompt injection attacks by generating adversarial inputs through plugins and employing a "prompt injection" strategy.

-Each plugin automatically produces adversarial inputs for a certain harm area and tests whether output is affected.
+Each plugin automatically produces adversarial inputs for a certain harm area and tests whether the output is affected.
 Adding the prompt injection strategy modifies the way that adversarial inputs are sent.

 Example configuration: